dfm/ml-class/README.md

 2. the loss calculated on the training set and
 3. the fractional error calculated on the training set.

+To generate the data for these plots, run

+    python hw1.py --logistic --hyperparams --ntrain 1000

 ![](https://github.com/dfm/ml-class/raw/master/hyperparams/Niter.png)

 ![](https://github.com/dfm/ml-class/raw/master/hyperparams/loss.png)